theunkn0wn1/uci-bootcamp-2021/src/ide/syntax_highlighting.md

 As we start typing into the `main.py` provided to us, a window pops up.
 ![print_completion.png](print_completion.png)

 This is one of an IDEs central features: Code completion!
+Also shows usage hints!

+- The IDE can render hints on how a function to be used
+- The IDE knows what *symbols* are valid in a given context, and can intellegently present those as you write.

 ## Code Completion